-NAV CANADA has a Code of Conduct and Conflict of Interest Guidelines for Directors and Officers which is designed to govern the conduct of all directors and officers, and the disclosure and avoidance of conflicts of interest.
+The Code of Conduct is designed to govern the conduct of all directors and officers, and the disclosure and avoidance of conflicts of interest.
 This disclosure is updated annually, or more frequently, as required.
 All of the Company's directors and officers have signed a Code of Conduct and Conflict of Interest declaration.
-During fiscal 2016, no proceedings were taken against any director or officer by the Board under the Code of Conduct and Conflict of Interest Guidelines.
+During fiscal 2018, no proceedings were taken against any director or officer by the Board under the Code of Conduct.

-In addition, NAV CANADA has a Code of Business Conduct which applies to all directors, officers and employees of the Company.
-Copies of both the Code of Conduct and Conflict of Interest Guidelines and the Code of Business Conduct are available on the Company's website and on SEDAR at www.sedar.com.
-The Corporate Governance Committee has responsibility for reviewing with the Board and management the results of an annual review of compliance with the Code of Conduct and Conflict of Interest Guidelines for directors and officers.
+In addition, NAV CANADA has a Code of Business Conduct (Code of Business Conduct) which applies to all directors, officers and employees of the Company.
+Copies of both the Code of Conduct and the Code of Business Conduct are available on the Company's website and on SEDAR at www.sedar.com.
+The Corporate Governance Committee has responsibility for reviewing with the Board and management the results of an annual review of compliance with the Code of Conduct.

-Directors and executive officers who hold office as a director, officer or elected official of another entity or who are an associate or employee of another entity that might be in conflict with their duty or interest towards the Company, must file a written declaration to this effect with the Company.
+Directors and executive officers of the Company who hold office as a director, officer or elected official of another entity or who are an associate or employee of another entity that might be in conflict with their duty or interest towards the Company, must file a written declaration to this effect with the Company.
 No director or officer who is in such a position may participate in the consideration of any transaction or agreement in which such other entity has an interest.

 The Code of Business Conduct, which applies to all employees, directors and officers of the Company is reviewed and approved by the Board and complies with the requirements of National Policy 58-201 Corporate Governance Guidelines.
 The Board is committed to bringing the highest degree of honesty, integrity and ethical conduct to the Company's operations and business relationships.
-This commitment is reflected in the NAV CANADA vision and the Company's values, as well as in all dealings with employees, customers, bargaining agents, suppliers, and other stakeholders.
+This commitment is reflected in the NAV CANADA vision and values, as well as in all dealings with employees, customers, bargaining agents, suppliers, and other stakeholders.
 The Code of Business Conduct describes how that commitment is put into everyday practice.

 The Code of Business Conduct is not simply a list of rules.
 It is intended to help employees, directors and officers maintain the very high standard of ethical behaviour expected of a company entrusted with public safety.
 Throughout the Code of Business Conduct, employees, directors and officers are directed to appropriate internal review and redress mechanisms available within the Company to address specific situations and potential violations.
-Examples of internal review and redress mechanisms include the NAV CANADA Alternate Dispute Resolution Process, the NAV CANADA Workplace Accommodation Right of Review Process, the NAV CANADA Official Languages Internal Complaints Procedure, grievance processes available to unionized employees, and the NAV CANADA Internal Complaints Resolution Process.
+Examples of internal review and redress mechanisms include the Alternate Dispute Resolution Process, the Workplace Accommodation Right of Review Process, the Official Languages Internal Complaints Procedure, grievance processes available to unionized employees, and the Internal Complaints Resolution Process.

 The Company has in place policies and processes on whistleblowing.
-The NAV CANADA whistleblowing system, called SENTINEL, has procedures for the receipt, retention and treatment of complaints received regarding accounting, internal accounting controls, auditing or pension plan matters, as well as reporting of serious ethical, legal, fraudulent or other concerns that could harm the reputation and/or financial standing of the Company.
-SENTINEL ensures that employees have an outlet for reporting concerns relating to the Company that are not being addressed through existing channels, and that concerns regarding accounting, internal controls or auditing matters are directed to the Chair of the Audit & Finance Committee, concerns relating to pension plan matters are directed to the Chair of the Board.
+The NAV CANADA whistleblowing system, called SENTINEL, is confidential and independently managed, and has procedures for the receipt, retention and treatment of complaints received regarding accounting, internal accounting controls, auditing or pension plan matters, as well as reporting of serious ethical, legal, fraudulent or other concerns that could harm the reputation and/or financial standing of the Company.
+SENTINEL ensures that employees have an outlet for reporting concerns relating to the Company that are not being addressed through existing channels, and that concerns regarding accounting, internal controls or auditing matters are directed to the Chair of the Audit & Finance Committee, concerns relating to pension plan matters are directed to the Chair of the Pension Committee and serious ethical, legal, fraudulent or other concerns are directed to the Chair of the Board.